Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: Proof of concept

-A very preliminary result of a shallow maritime cumulus formation initiated by a warm bubble is presented in this section to demonstrate the practicality of SDM.
+A simple test of a shallow maritime cumulus formation initiated by a warm bubble is presented in this section to evaluate the behavior of our model.

-The simulation domain is 2-dimensional ($x$-$z$), 12.8~km in horizontal direction and 5.12~km in vertical direction.
+The simulation domain is 2-dimensional ($x$-$z$), 12.8~km in the horizontal direction and 5.12~km in the vertical direction.
 Initially, a humid but not saturated atmosphere is stratified, which is almost absolutely unstable under 2~km in altitude.
 There is a temperature inversion layer above 2~km.
-The equations below determines the initial base sounding of the atmosphere.
+The equations below determine the initial base sounding of the atmosphere.

-The upper and lower boundary is fixed to their initial value and the horizontal boundary is periodic.
+The upper and lower boundaries are fixed to their initial values and the horizontal boundary is periodic.
 A warm bubble is inserted at the center of the horizontal axis according to the equation below.

-where $\theta_b(\bm x,t=0)$ is the base state of potential temperature.
+where $\theta_b(\mathbf x,t=0)$ is the base state of potential temperature.